GreptimeTeam/docs/docs/faq-and-others/faq.md

 ### Can GreptimeDB be used to store logs?

-Yes, please refer to this documentation for detailed infomation. https://docs.greptime.com/zh/user-guide/logs/overview/
+Yes, please refer to this documentation for detailed information. https://docs.greptime.com/zh/user-guide/logs/overview/

 ### How is the query performance for non-primary key fields?
 Can inverted indexes be set?
 Will the storage cost be lower compared to Elasticsearch?